aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to ODS in C++ Applications" h2="Convert EPUB to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to ODS?</h2>

+EPUB is a popular file format for e-books, used by many readers and devices.
+It is an open standard format for digital books, based on XML and Web Standards.
+ODS is an open document spreadsheet format, developed by the Open Document Format for Office Applications (ODF).
+It is used for storing tabular data and is compatible with a variety of spreadsheet programs, such as Microsoft Excel, LibreOffice Calc, and Apache OpenOffice Calc.
+Converting EPUB to ODS allows users to access and edit the content of the e-book in a spreadsheet program.

-Converting EPUB to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+<h2>How Aspose.Total Helps for EPUB to ODS Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert EPUB to ODS.
+It provides a simple two-step process for the conversion.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to ODS.
+Aspose.Total for C++ also provides a wide range of features and options to customize the conversion process.
+It supports a variety of file formats, including EPUB, XLSX, and ODS, and provides a comprehensive set of APIs for manipulating and converting documents.
+With Aspose.Total for C++, developers can quickly and easily convert EPUB to ODS with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}